rncrecario/cs128lect/README.md

-#CMSC 128
+#CMSC 128 Project - Learning Git

-This is a sample markdown file for CMSC 128
+This README file presents what how to produce a markdown file.
-*Note: This is so much fun!
-I know right!
+*Note: We are trying our best to learn it asap.

-##Collaborators
+##Developers
-These are the **people** whom we have collaborated
+The following are the developers of this project:
-1. Reg Recario
+* John Edward Y. Sta.
+Maria
-2. Reg Recario
+* Reg Recario
-3. Reg Recario
+* Froilan Tandoc